 Personalization for some Center Line students includes online courses.
 All students K-12 have the option to take online classes whether they take one or two courses or all their classes online.
-Academy 21 (AC21), the program Lilianna attends, is a hybrid high school where students take courses online but come to the school facility for assistance and to take exams.
+Academy 21 (AC21), the program Lilianna attended, is a hybrid high school where students take courses online but come to the school facility for assistance and to take exams.
 This blended model provides students flexibility, choice, and support when needed.
 AC21 is housed in a wing of the administration building.
 Highly-qualified, hand-selected teachers are available daily to assist students both online and in a classroom.
 Online content is provided through Compass, Odysseyware, and Plato with teachers providing additional resources when students are struggling.
 Each student is assigned a teacher-mentor who connects with the student at least once a week via email, calls, texts, and software messaging.
 Most often teacher-mentors and students will communicate multiple times throughout the week as the students work on their classes.
 The curriculum is customizable as students can take both core and elective courses, including Job Skills, Career Management, Business Law, Gothic Literature: Monster stories, Fundamentals of Digital Media, Real World Parenting, and Veterinary Science.
 Prior to enrolling with Academy 21, the student and parents discuss their educational options with Center Line staff to determine if online/blended education is right for the student.
 The AC21 2016 graduates in this video are thankful to Center Line Public Schools for making this hybrid option available to them.

 Personalization is front and center at Center Line High School.
 Forty members of the Strategic Planning Committee, representing all stakeholders, committed to a goal that all students who leave Center Line High School will have college credits and/or an industry recognized certification.
-To make this a reality, beginning Fall 2016, every high school student will participate in an academy at CLHS.
+To make this a reality, every high school student will participate in an academy at CLHS.
 The wall-to-wall academies are designed to help every student experience a relevant, rigorous, and relationship focused program of study.
 Kaltz stated, “Research has always pointed to relationships as the greatest factor for student success, and we have found a way to take a small number of staff and wrap them around a small group of students, all while immersing students in career exploration and opportunities.
 We believe that this is a recipe for success for all of our kids.”
 In these career academies, backed by Ford Next Generation Learning, students will be able to study a pathway of their personal interest, develop 21st century workplace skills, and apply the skills and concepts they learn with community partners to their future careers.
 Due to the relevance and rigor associated with wall-to-wall academies, students graduate with options – enter the workforce with skills, articulate into a community college, or go on to college for advanced study (often with credits).
 Wall-to-wall academies have been successful in metro areas of Tennessee, California, and Florida.

 Three academies are available to students: 9th Grade Academy, Academy of Industry, Technology and Innovation (ITI), and Academy of Health and Human Services (HHS).
 Ninth-graders are in small learning communities with a team of teachers and explore their passions, talents, and interests to determine which field they would like to study.
 During 9th grade, students discover what they enjoy and determine the skills where they excel so that they can choose one of the other two academies to begin their 10th grade year.
 In addition to career exploration activities, students will engage with guest speakers, visit colleges, and interact with professionals in their field of interest throughout their high school career.